 The Pitta Dosha

-The Pitta Dosha combines the ﬁre with the water element and stands for the energy principle.
+The Pitta Dosha combines the fire with the water element and stands for the energy principle.
 The primary function of Pitta is transformation, e.g. regulating the body heat through transformation of food to energy, controlling enzymes and even neurotransmitters.
-Read about all Pitta’s functions and inﬂuences ▸
+(Scroll down to read more about Pitta’s functions in the body.)

 Pitta physical constitution